 Stretches and breath work are also a primary element.
 Many resemble actual yoga poses.
 Which is why this form of bodywork is also called Thai Yoga massage.
 Imagine lying peaceful on a comfortable mat while someone else does all the work.
 A Yoga class where the recipient doesn’t even break a sweat.
 These stretches or “asanas” help increase flexibility, and range of motion while helping the recipient de-stress.
 Some clients may be concerned that they are not flexible enough to enjoy Thai Bodywork.
 No worries.
 Practitioners work within the comfort level of the client, always respecting each recipient as an individual.
 Alternatively, recipients that have either a regular yoga or exercise practice will see even more benefits to their regular routines.

-This service is performed by Heather Bullock, LMT.
-You may contact her at 859-595-2381.
+At Inner Balance Acupuncture, Thai Bodywork is performed on the table by Heather Bullock, LMT.
+You may contact her at 859-595-2381 or contact us.